What Andrew Yang’s universal basic income would actually look like

 There are already smaller, perhaps more implementable versions catching on in Congress.
 For instance, the American Family Act, which would expand the current child tax credit to more Americans and give families up to $300 a month per child, has the majority support of Democrats in the House and Senate.
 While 2020 candidate Sen. Kamala Harris doesn’t have a UBI plan, she did introduce legislation to provide “middle class and working families with a tax credit of up to $6,000 a year—or up to $500 a month—to address the rising cost of living.”

 Sen. Cory Booker has also proposed some innovative solutions to generational poverty.
 His American Opportunity Accounts Act would give every child a savings account with $1,000, with the government making subsequent annual payments up to $2,000 a year depending on family income until the child is 18.
 At that point, the recipient could use the money for “allowable” expenses like college or buying a home.
-Booker has also introduced a plan to expand eligibility and refund amounts for the Earned Income Tax Credit .
+Booker has also introduced a plan to expand eligibility and refund amounts for the Earned Income Tax Credit.

 Proposals like Harris’ could fix one of the biggest drawbacks with the current tax-credit system: It’s distributed just once a year in a lump sum.
 “A monthly payment would be responsive to that because it would provide you a base income you can rely on no matter what’s going on with your lives,” says Maag.

-And compared to 2016 when Hillary Clinton considered running on a version of UBI but considered it too much of a moonshot, economic reform seems to be a key policy point in 2020.
+And unlike in 2016, when Hillary Clinton considered running on a version of UBI but considered it too much of a moonshot, economic reform seems to be a key policy point in 2020.

 Yang, who wrote a book about how automation will change the job market, is fully committed to the policy.
 “By the time this campaign is over we will have others advocating for UBI, but most politicians are risk-averse.
 The majority of Democrats at the polls already support UBI,” Yang tells Mother Jones.
 “My job is to show everyone this is the future, it is inevitable.
 The sooner we get across the finish line, the sooner we can end this human suffering.”